-"(c) If, in relation to an application under paragraph (b), in AEMO's opinion it is necessary for any reason (including power system security) for the relevant Generator to comply with some of the obligation of a Scheduled Generator or Semi-Scheduled Generator for that generating unit, AEMO may approve the classification on such terms and conditions as AEMO considers reasonably necessary."
+"(c) If, in relation to an application under paragraph (b), in AEMO's opinion it is necessary for any reason (including power system security) for the relevant Generator to comply with some of the obligations of a Scheduled Generator or Semi-Scheduled Generator for that generating unit, AEMO may approve the classification on such terms and conditions as AEMO considers reasonably necessary."

-This clause enables AEMO to make it clear to any new participant that they may be required to provide additional information or otherwise participate in central dispatch if their activities materially and negatively affect power system security.
+This clause enables AEMO to require a new participant to provide additional information or otherwise participate in central dispatch if their activities materially and negatively affect power system security.
 The benefit of this approach is that there is flexibility to address system security issues on a one-off basis where costs are only imposed in those, potentially limited, circumstances where power system security is affected rather than imposing obligations on a whole class of participants where there is insufficient evidence at this time to establish there are material issues.

 Further, this clause is not limited to power system security alone and can also be used if AEMO is of the view that a specific non-scheduled generating unit is materially and negatively impacting AEMO's ability to forecast demand and price.
 For example, a specific obligation requiring information related to price responsiveness could be applied if such information is considered necessary for future forecasting accuracy.
-This allows new market participants to understand there is a risk they may have to participate in central dispatch at some point in the future.
 The nature of any requirements imposed would have to balance the need for information or other action against the risk that such conditions may create uncertainty for participants about future costs and may deter investment.
+Since the Commission's draft rule determination, AEMO has referenced these powers in re-issuing its Guide to Generator Exemptions & Classification of Generating Units.106 In its revised guidelines AEMO has indicated: